brohitbrose/linkedin-games/README.md

 Much better!
 But how does one actually implement `consolidateLine`?
-Trivially, we perform *line-level* backtracking--much better than grid-level, but still a bit cheaty when our original goal is to implement a strategic solver.
+Trivially, we perform *line-level* backtracking&mdash;much better than grid-level, but still a bit cheaty when our original goal is to implement a strategic solver.

 An alternative is exactly how most humans play the game: check for the presence of situations that yield guaranteed marks, and apply those marks.
 Many such patterns are obvious (e.g. two consecutive cells of a mark imply the cell is the other, or one marked cell touching a nonempty sign determines its counterpart).